 You can also craft personalized offerings and add-ons that cater to specific interests, like a “Romantic Getaway” or “Family Fun” package.

 Creating a simple, rewarding loyalty program for your short-term rental guests encourages repeat business as well.
-This could be a “stay X nights, get Y% off your next booking” or a points-based system.
-Futurestay’s promotions and offers features allow you to create marketing campaigns and coupons, making it easier to incentivize direct bookings and build guest loyalty.
+This could be a “stay X nights, get Y% off” program, or special coupons for returning guests.

 Reducing fees paid to the likes of Airbnb is not about abandoning these powerful platforms but rather about strategically leveraging them for initial guest discovery while cultivating direct relationships for repeat stays.
 By understanding the true cost of commissions, implementing compliant lead-generation tactics, building a robust direct booking platform, and offering compelling incentives, you can significantly improve your profit margins as a rentalpreneur.